mhama/ZenohPluginTry20250329/README.md

 ## Zenoh Plugin Project for Unity

-This is experimental Unity Plugin for Unity.
+This is experimental Zenoh Plugin for Unity.
 This plugin utilizes zenoh-c with csbindgen generated binding code.
 So all features can be used (ideally).

 Currently, use of this plugin is not so easy because there's no wrapper classes.
 You need to fiddle with unsafe types and the ownership idea of Rust language...

+Zenoh version: 1.3.0

 ## Platforms